 While Hebbian plasticity is believed to form associative memory traces or engrams and is has been found in different flavors in wide parts of the brain, it is still not entirely clear why memories, once formed, remain relatively stable when we recall them or other memories stored in the same network.
 It has been known for decades that Hebbian plasticity needs to be constrained by one or several forms of negative feedback mechanisms to counteract the positive feedback generated by Hebbian plasticity alone.
 Multiple theoretical works have suggested different ways of achieving this.
 For instance, by re-scaling or limiting the growth of synaptic weights (von der Malsburg, 1973, Miller and MacKay, 1994).
 In models, these mechanisms are often chosen to act rapidly or even instantaneously.

-Experimentally, on the other hand, the probably best characterized form of homeostatic plasticity, which was discovered in the nineties, is called synaptic scaling (Turrigiano et al., 1998).
+Experimentally, on the other hand, the probably best-characterized form of homeostatic plasticity, which was discovered in the nineties, is called synaptic scaling (Turrigiano et al., 1998).
 Its characteristic timescale is on the order of hours to days.
-Hebbian plasticity in form of STDP or classic LTP induction protocols on the other hand can be induced in a matter of minutes.
+Hebbian plasticity in the form of STDP or classic LTP induction protocols, on the other hand, can be induced in a matter of minutes.